 False.
 While pattern features less than about 0.1 microns are typically written in a field of about 100 microns, much larger field sizes can be used for larger structures.
 For example, it is common to use a field size of 1 mm or more when writing leads out to bonding pads and it is easy to connect these leads to features within a 100 micron field without moving the stage at all.
-Consequently, most electrical connections can be made without any "stitching" of fields.
+Consequently, most electrical connections can be made by writing one small field along with a larger overlapping field which avoids the need for any "stitching" of small adjacent fields.
 When the "stitching" of fields is required, the advanced Auto-Alignment feature of NPGS can often be used to get very accurate alignment of fields when using a low precision automated stage or even a manual stage.
 For many applications, this versatility of NPGS can save $150,000 USD or more by eliminated the need for an expensive high precision stage.

 What is the accuracy when using the NPGS Manual and Auto-Alignment? (go to List)

-When the NPGS Alignment feature is used to register to alignment marks, the accuracy is typically from 1:1000 to 1:3000 of the field of view.
+When the NPGS Alignment feature is used to register to alignment marks, the accuracy is typically from 1:1000 to 1:3000 of the field of view and results to 1:5000 have been reported.
 For example with a ~90 um field, the alignment accuracy will typically be from ~90 nm to ~30 nm.
 Note that the accuracy is independent of the stage (assuming the initial positioning is good enough that the registration marks can be seen within the alignment windows), which is why accurate alignment can be achieved even with a manual stage.